Representation stability and finite linear groups: Partial resolutions and representation stability

 is exact.
 The same holds if we replace $\OrderedShift_p$ by $\OrderedShift'_p$ or $\OrderedShift''_p$ or $\OrderedShift'''_p$. \end{theorem}

 The proof of Theorem \ref{theorem:resolution} is in \S \ref{section:proofofresolution} after some preliminaries.

 \begin{remark} The different resolutions given by Theorem \ref{theorem:resolution} are useful in different contexts.
 The resolution $\OrderedShift_\ast$ will be used in our finite generation machine in \S \ref{section:themachine} (though the other resolutions could also be used at the cost of complicating the necessary spaces).
 For $\tA = \FI$, the resolution $\OrderedShift''_{\ast}$ is a version of the ``central stability chain complex'' from \cite{PutmanRepStabilityCongruence}; this also played an important role in \cite{ChurchEllenbergFarbNagpal}.
-Finally, the resolution $\OrderedShift'''_{\ast}$ is the ``most efficient'' of our resolutions. \end{remark}
+Finally, the resolution $\OrderedShift'''_{\ast}$ is the ``most efficient'' of our resolutions in the sense that the terms are smallest. \end{remark}